alipheesa/easy-chat/README.md

 $ docker compose -f devops/docker-compose.prod.yml --project-directory . up -d --build
 ```

 Note the amount of resources elasticsearch consumes on startup.
 This can prevent system from booting successfully on weak machines, especially in development environment.
-The solution is to restart crashed services one-by-one manually, when elasticsearch resource consumption is settled.
+Defining restart policy in docker-compose solves the issue, keep in mind that you might want to disable it in some situations.

 ## Advanced project setup